simatic-ax/renovate-config/README.md

 ## Execution

-The job for the renovate is running once a week on weekend. **At the moment still manually** It checks all reposetories that are stored in the space named Ax - see config file with the setting: autodiscoverFilter = "simatic-ax/*"
+The job for the renovate is running once a week on weekend. **At the moment still manually** It checks all repositories that are stored in the space named Ax - see config file with the setting: autodiscoverFilter = "simatic-ax/*"

 # Local Setup

-To activate the renovate you have to create the file **renovate.json** in the route of the repose story, which has the following content:
+To activate the renovate you have to create the file **renovate.json** in the root of the repository, which has the following content:

 ```json
 {